An explosion at a candy factory in Pennsylvania leaves at least 2 dead, 5 missing

-At least two people are dead and five are unaccounted for following an explosion at a candy factory in eastern Pennsylvania on Friday, CNN affiliate WFMZ reported Saturday, citing local officials.
+At least two people are dead and five are unaccounted for following an explosion at a candy factory in eastern Pennsylvania on Friday, according to local officials.

-"There is no danger to the surrounding area at this time," Holben went on.
+"There is no danger to the surrounding area at this time," Holben said.
 "However, the borough is urging residents to avoid the area and follow directions of law enforcement and emergency personnel."

-Holben at a news conference Saturday corrected earlier information released by the Pennsylvania Emergency Management Agency which claimed five dead.
+At a news conference Saturday, Holben corrected earlier information that had been released by the Pennsylvania Emergency Management Agency claiming five people had died.
 He also said one person had been rescued alive.

 A spokesperson for the Reading Hospital told CNN Saturday that at least eight individuals were hospitalized following the explosion.
 Of those, one patient had been transferred, two are in fair condition, and five have been discharged.